rodmitch/home/2012 reviewPlan.md

 * 2031
 * 2032   TMM 21; 30 years!

+**[Plan/Review][1]**

-3-5 measurable goals for each.
+_3-5 measurable goals for each.
 Plus: “Actions Required for Each Goal.”
-In other words, what do I need to do (next) to achieve each goal?
+In other words, what do I need to do (next) to achieve each goal?_

-Attention: This is very important!
+_Attention: This is very important!
 Without completing this section, you’ll have a vision without a plan.
-You need to have both.
+You need to have both._

-Objective: I want to be fit, healthy, and strong.
+**Objective:** I want to be fit, healthy, and strong.
 Physically and spiritually.

 **Personal Development**
 - exercise routine 4 days/week (3 swim/2 bodyweight)